3296Fall2020/projects-03-text-base-fighter/README.md

 Nolan's Persona: <br/>
 Chuck, Father/Family Man <br/>

-Chuck is a 37-year-old contruction worker who has a 5-year-old son and another on the way.
+Chuck is a 37-year-old construction worker who has a 5-year-old son and another on the way.
 His son enjoys games and chuck enjoys spending time with his boy.
-Since his son is not that old he doesn't want him to see anything too graphic yet it games and but also wants his son to understand what he's playing. <br/>
+Since his son is not that old, he doesn't want him to see anything too graphic yet in games and also wants his son to understand what he's playing. <br/>

-A textbase fighter is perfect for some family friendly bonding between a boy and his dad. <br/>
+A text-based fighter is perfect for some family friendly bonding between a boy and his dad. <br/>

 ## Main Contributions and Project Features